luHub/jalapeno/README.md

 ### Update 21/03/2017

-Looks like Pepper project it migrating to use Android SDK, which was released on March 2016.
-At this moment qChat fom Android does not support Dutch Language because of this reason we deciced to use Choreograph 2.4.
-We did not use the last version 2.5.5 because it is under beta.
+Looks like Pepper project its migrating to use Android SDK, which was released on March 2016.
+At this moment qChat for Android does not support Dutch Language, because of this reason we deciced to use Choreograph 2.4.
+We did not use the last version 2.5.5 because it stills under beta.

 2)Project Requirements
 ----------------------